Irene Montero

-Since January 2016, Montero has also been an MP for Madrid in the Congress of Deputies, and from February 2017 to January 2020 she was the Spokesperson for the Parliamentary Group Unidos Podemos-En Comú Podem-Galicia en Común in Congress.
+From January 2016 to August 2023, Montero has also been an MP for Madrid in the Congress of Deputies, and from February 2017 to January 2020 she was the Spokesperson for the Parliamentary Group Unidos Podemos-En Comú Podem-Galicia en Común in Congress.

 Early life and education

 Irene María Montero Gil was born in the Moratalaz neighborhood of Madrid.
 She joined the Communist Youth Union of Spain (UJCE) in 2004.
-She has a bachelor's degree in psychology from the Autonomous University of Madrid, and a master's degree in Educational Psychology.
+She has a bachelor's degree in psychology from the Autonomous University of Madrid, and a master's degree in educational psychology.
 She received a scholarship for Harvard University, but chose to commit herself to politics instead of moving to the United States.

 Political career

 Early beginnings

 Montero joined Podemos after the elections to the European Parliament in 2014 together with Rafa Mayoral from the Platform of People Affected by Mortgages (PAH).

 In November 2014, after being a candidate for the Citizen Council of Podemos, Montero was appointed head of Social Movements and began to lead the cabinet of the leader of Podemos, Pablo Iglesias, at which time she postponed her doctoral thesis project on new methods of educational inclusion to dedicate herself entirely to Podemos.